woof-software/compound-multiplier/README.md

 # Comet Multiplier Adapter

-A modular smart contract system for creating leveraged positions on Compound v3 (Comet) markets using flash loans and DEX aggregators.
+A modular smart contract system for creating leveraged positions and swapping collateral on Compound v3 (Comet) markets using flash loans and DEX aggregators.

 ## Overview

+The system provides two core functionalities:

+### 1. Leveraged Position Management (CometMultiplierAdapter)

-The Comet Multiplier Adapter enables users to create leveraged collateral positions in a single transaction by:
+Create and manage leveraged collateral positions in a single transaction by:

 1. Taking a flash loan from lending protocols (Morpho, Euler, UniswapV3)
 2. Swapping borrowed base assets to collateral via DEX aggregators (LiFi, 1inch)